sashanksilwal/Software-Art-Image/myApps/Animation/README.md

-# Assignment2: Animation
+# Assignment2: Motion

 ## Description:

 For this assignment, I wanted to create an animation that is also a form of audio visualizer.
 To understand how sound is played on openFrameworks, I followed this tutorial: https://www.youtube.com/watch?v=SSEnu6mp7y8.
 Once, I understood about the the sound spectrum and getting the bands of sound from the spectrum.

+### Concept

-For the sound I chose a claming music and chose pastel colors that go along the sound to give a calming, peaceful effect.
-The concept of the art piece came from the fact that students get more stressted as we approach the finals week so this art piece was my approach to a motion work that would envoke peaceful emotions on the audience.
+Music can have a profound effect on both the emotions and the body[1].
+A slower tempo can quiet your mind and relax your muscles, making you feel soothed while releasing the stress of the day.
+Music is effective for relaxation and stress management.
+The concept of the art piece came from the fact that students get more stressted as we approach the finals week so this art piece was my approach to a motion work that would envoke relaxating emotions on the audience.

+For the sound I chose a claming music with slower tempo  and chose pastel colors that go along the sound to give a calming, peaceful effect.

+## Challanges

+The biggest challange I faced was understanding the what getSoundSpectrum returns in openframeworks, then sub dividing the spectrum into different bands to get an asthetically pleasing output.

 ## Code:

+The bars are visualizing the frequency bands and playback speed of the sound.
+Each bar watches a certain bandwidth, and increases its height when the audio hits the certain spectrum.

+I define a class particle, which is responsible to draw the circles, update the direction and clear the particle vector once the code finishes running.

 Class Particle
 ```C++